Parsa-Rajabi/CIS-485/docs/assignment.md

 > [!WARNING]
 > In order to complete the assignment, you must pass the Knowledge Consolidation Exercise.
 You can take the exercise as many times as you need to pass.
 You must pass with a score of 80% or higher.

+### AI Disclosure
+- All submissions must be accompanied by a completed [AI usage disclosure form](https://forms.office.com/r/jLUZtdGJrC).

 ## Submission

 Once you have completed the TCPS 2: CORE-2022 course, submit a PDF of your Certificate of Completion to the Assignment 1 submission folder on D2L Brightspace.